 How can you incorporate the rule of 3?

 When you plot your picture book, you can’t state the problem, then solve it on the next page.
 There has to be some tension and build up to the climax before reaching a conclusion.
 And a suggested, practical rule is to use the number three.

 Meaning, repeat words three times in a row, and have three slip-ups before the main character finally solves the problem.
 Maybe they stop to talk to three animals along the way before finding the right one or maybe there are three dresses that are all wrong for the party before they get the perfect one.
 Something that will make it fun for the reader and build up your conclusion.

 How will the main character solve the problem?

 The biggest emphasis here is how with the main character solves the problem, NOT someone else.
 In a picture book, educators and publishers want to see the child solve the problem so that the readers learn to solve things themselves.
 Otherwise, we’d be encouraging dependency well into elementary school that could be damaging to our children’s futures.
 (And nobody wants that!)

 When you’re plotting your conclusion, be sure to think of clever ways for the character to find the answer.
 Getting creative and choosing a different angle or unexpected solution is a fun way to catch the reader off guard, and bring a fresh story into the marketplace–Just don’t make it too crazy.
 You still want it to be marketable.😉

 The plot of your picture book has the simplest structure, but can take a while to get used to.
 Try creating an outline that includes your hook, the problem, three points along the way, and a strong conclusion.

-I also recommend reading my tips on how to target your perfect reader to learn more about brainstorming your idea before you build a plot.
-And you should buy #6 on this list of the best writing books, if you don’t own it already!
+I also recommend that you buy #6 on this list of the best writing books, if you don’t own it already!